Cornish surnames

 Cornish surnames are surnames used by Cornish people and often derived from the Cornish language such as Jago, Trelawney or Enys.
 Others have strong roots in the region and many in the UK with names such as Eddy, Stark or Rowe are likely to have Cornish origins.
 Such surnames for the common people emerged in the Middle Ages, although the nobility probably had surnames much earlier on.
 Not until the later Middle Ages did it become necessary for a common man to have a surname.
 Most surnames were fully established throughout Cornwall by the end of the 15th century.
-Today Cornish surnames can be found throughout the world as part of the Cornish diaspora.
+Cornish surnames can be found throughout the world as part of the Cornish diaspora.

 Due to the linguistic similarity of Cornish, Welsh and Breton, some surnames can derive from any of the three regions.

 Patronymics

 The most common surnames in Cornwall are derived from patronymics, the father's first name being taken either without alteration, for example 'John', or with the addition of genitive '-s' or, typically Cornish, '-o', e.g. 'Bennetto' or '-y' as in 'Pawley'.